udacity/cd14453-advanced-ml-opt-public/project/README.md

 You can install for your environment by running `pip install -r requirements.txt`.

 3. Install the project as a local package (this makes internal modules accessible).
+From the `starter-kit` directory run the following command:

 ```sh
 pip install -e .